lfd-hydrants/lfd-hydrants/README.md

 - ✅ Database schema created (`sql/001_initial_schema.sql`)
 - ✅ Sample/placeholder data for testing (`sql/002_seed_sample_data.sql`)
+- ✅ Session timing model updated to real timestamps (`sql/003_session_start_end_timestamps.sql`)
+- ✅ Jobs vs. shifts model added (`sql/004_jobs_multi_day_tracking.sql`) — a
+  JOB (Company + Division + Activity) can span multiple days/crews until explicitly marked complete; a SHIFT (`sessions` table) is one crew's single day of work on that job, with its own OIC/crew/time tracking
-- ✅ Working app (`app/index.html`) — login, new test entry, log w/ search+filter,
+- ✅ Working app (`app/index.html`) — login, job/shift workflow: pick Company +
+  Division + Activity to resume an in-progress job or start a new one; the hydrant dropdown shows only what's still pending FOR THE WHOLE JOB (not just today's shift), so progress carries forward across days and crews;
+  "End Shift" closes today's work and logs time while leaving the job open for the next crew; an optional checkbox on that same screen can also mark the whole job complete (e.g. all hydrants done, or storm cleanup over) — the next storm then starts a fresh, full list; Edit Shift screen for correcting OIC/crew/date (company/division/activity are fixed to the job);
+  duplicate-test-today warning if another company already tested a hydrant;
-  chief stats (incl. overdue retest flags), admin settings, CSV backup export
+  log w/ search+filter, chief stats (incl. overdue retest flags), admin settings, CSV backup export
+- ✅ Deployed live at `https://lfd-hydrants.vercel.app` (auto-redeploys on GitHub push)
 - ⏳ Real hydrant / member / company CSVs — not loaded yet (using sample data)
 - ⏳ ISO/state fire marshal format — pending chief's input
 - ⏳ Photos — not built yet